Misery7100/InfluenceCalculations/README.md

 ```

 ### `prepare_only_test.py`
-This script make initial data processing for test data.
-It takes photos from their directories and create archive with labeled arrays by them classes from these photos.
 Additional script to avoid train data reprocessing each time.
 Args:

 ```